 Location: Kildavie, United Kingdom

-HARP will be running a Field School on the Isle of Mull in September 2014.
+HARP will be running a Field School on the Isle of Mull in August/September 2015.
 The Field School will consist of 2 weeks excavation at the abandoned settlement of Kildavie, possibly dating back to the Early Medieval period, and being inhabited until the 18th Century before being abandoned, with many villagers leaving Scotland for North America.
-Only 5 Places are available for this Field School

 Previous investigations have identified at least sixteen structures at the settlement, ranging from domestic dwellings to possible sites of cottage industry.
 The excavation aims to investigate the origins of the site, and to determine the function/use of the buildings.